gonzalobenegas/gonzalobenegas.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I'm a last-semester PhD student in Computational Biology at UC Berkeley, advised by [Yun S. Song](https://people.eecs.berkeley.edu/~yss/).
+I'm a postdoc at UC Berkeley, working with [Yun S. Song](https://people.eecs.berkeley.edu/~yss/).
 My main interests are applications of machine learning and artificial intelligence in genomics.

-I received my Licentiate degree in Computer Science at the University of Buenos Aires.
+I received my PhD in Computational Biology at UC Berkeley and my Licentiate degree in Computer Science at the University of Buenos Aires.
 Previously, I worked as a software engineer at Urbansim and Autodesk.